-Billie Eilish's "All The Good Girls Go To Hell" Video Includes A Crucial Message About Climate Change
+Billie Eilish’s New Music Video Includes A Crucial Message About Climate Change

 Billie Eilish dropped her latest music video for the song "All Good Girls Go To Hell" and it is more than just a music video.
 She didn't use the opportunity to promote herself or some brands she may be working with.
 Instead, Billie Eilish's "All Good Girls Go To Hell" video includes a crucial message about climate change.